areveur51/OCRSenseiWeb/CONTRIBUTING.md

 ## Getting Started

-1. Fork the repository
+1. Fork the repository on GitHub
 2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/OCRSenseiWeb.git`
+3. Configure git: `git config user.name "YOUR_USERNAME"` and `git config user.email "your-email@example.com"`
-3. Create a new branch: `git checkout -b feature/your-feature-name`
+4. Create a new branch: `git checkout -b feature/your-feature-name`
-4. Make your changes
+5. Make your changes
-5. Test your changes
+6. Test your changes
-6. Commit your changes: `git commit -m "Add your feature"`
+7. Commit your changes: `git commit -m "Add your feature"`
-7. Push to your fork: `git push origin feature/your-feature-name`
+8. Push to your fork: `git push origin feature/your-feature-name`
-8. Submit a pull request
+9. Submit a pull request

 ## Development Guidelines